Life’s too short to constantly stress about food.

-- I’m tired of worrying about whether I’ll have a “good” or “bad” food day.
+- I’m tired of food and body worries taking up so much headspace.
 I have more important things to think about!

-Imagine trusting yourself to know what, when and how much to eat — without food rules or dieting.
+Imagine trusting yourself to know how to eat — without food rules or dieting.

 Interested?
-Learn more about my practice here or stay connected by signing up for my free newsletter below.
+Learn more about my practice here or stay connected by signing up for my newsletter for monthly-ish insights below.

 It’s not personal

 A few summers ago, our family was finishing up dinner outside, everyone done eating except my then 4-year old son.
 I remember this exchange with him: Levi: Mom, what's that feeling called?
 Me: What feeling?
 Levi: That feeling when you're full but you don't want to...

 A Plate of Food: What Do You See?

 It's 10:45 AM and I have one of my favorite meals on the planet in front of me: a steaming hot bowl of bún bò huế, a spicy noodle soup that originates from Central Vietnam.
 I'm sitting outside, overlooking the parking lot of this family restaurant, savoring the quiet...

 Key Predictor of Wellbeing (or Why the Parents Are Not Okay)

 In those early weeks and months of parenthood, I felt a new, unfamiliar vulnerability in my bones that I didn’t have language for, and coped by reading endless parenting books.
 I tried to resist this new vulnerability by taking refuge in Dan Siegel books the way that...